 3.3.4 Examples

-Calculating Sample Size: The flchain data set assayed a set of already-sampled citizens of Olmstead County Minnesota from a previous study to examine Kappa/Lambda (κ/λ) rates.
-The data suggest that there may be a difference in κ/λ rates for between sexes for participants that have MGUS.
+Calculating Sample Size: The flchain data set assayed a set of already-sampled citizens of Olmstead County, Minnesota from a previous study to examine Kappa/Lambda (κ/λ) rates.
+The data suggest that there may be a difference in κ/λ rates between sexes for participants that have MGUS.
 Suppose a new study is being designed to specifically compare κ/λ rates of female and male participants diagnosed with MGUS.
-The κ/λ rates from the flchain data can be used as expected rates, 2.01 for female participants and 2.83 for male participants with a standard deviation of 4.37.
+The κ/λ rates from the flchain data can be used for expected rates, 2.01 for female participants and 2.83 for male participants with a standard deviation of 4.37.
 Suppose there will be 500 female participants in this new study and the number of male participants required needs to be calculated.
 The size of the sample of male participants with MGUS can be calculated with a significance level of 0.05 and 80% power as follows:

 Mean One: 2.01